pepdiz/modrepo/README.md

 # modrepo
-tools for managing and deploy porteus modules
+Tools for managing and deploy porteus modules

 This lite version deals basically with publishing a repository of modules (.xzm files) and using several repositories to search for modules and install them